Uploading Android Apps

 You should break large apps into an APK and an expansion file(s) to improve both the developer and the user experience.
 For developers:

-- Apps split into an APK and expansion files take less time to upload.
+- Apps split into an APK and expansion and asset files take less time to upload.

-- Expansion files are hosted and served from Oculus servers.
+- Expansion and asset files are hosted and served from Oculus servers.

 - It takes less time to download and apply patch updates.